 We recommend that our customers read the items details in the description online or the labels in store, to discover the particular features of each individual product.
 Products in this range are from various brands, including Craghoppers, Oboz, Weird Fish and Regatta.

 Since launching this collection, it has been a great success and in 2021 we will be adding more to this range with more recycled lines from our own brand Portwest, Lifeventure and Jack Wolfskin.

 What impact does buying from these brands make?

 'One More Tree' is an initiative lead by Oboz which is going above and beyond to protect our natural playgrounds.
-This is a brand that we are proud to feature on our extensive footwear collection in store and we are excited to announce, that we will be adding them to our online store very soon.
+This is a brand that we are proud to feature on our extensive footwear collection and waterproof boots in store and we are excited to announce, that we will be adding them to our online store very soon.

 Since 2007, when they sold their first pair of shoes, Oboz has planted a tree for every pair of shoes they sold since.
 That’s over 3.5 million trees!

-This Earth Day at Portwest we are thankful for the beautiful planet we live on and we hope the day help to raise more awareness for the environmental problems it faces.
+This Earth Day at Portwest outdoor store we are thankful for the beautiful planet we live on and we hope the day help to raise more awareness for the environmental problems it faces.
 We hope you have enjoyed reading about the steps we are taking to do what we can to help protect and restore our #PortofCall

 We leave you with this appropriate quote for Earth Day: